Remy Ma

 She is one of five multi-time winners of the BET Award for Best Female Hip-Hop Artist, which she won in 2005 and 2017.
 Ma is the recipient of two Vibe Awards, two Source Awards, and has been nominated for four Grammy Awards.
-From 2015 to 2020, she starred on VH1's reality series Love & Hip Hop: New York, alongside her ex-husband Papoose.
+From 2015 to 2020, she starred on VH1's reality series Love & Hip Hop: New York, alongside her husband at the time, Papoose.

 Life and career

 Early life and career beginnings

 Smith was born in The Bronx, and grew up in Castle Hill Projects.
-She was exposed to her family's drug abuse at an early age.
-She was forced to take care of her younger brothers and sisters at a young age and retreated from her home life issues by writing poetry.
+She was exposed to her family's drug abuse and as a result was forced to take care of her younger brothers and sisters at an early age.
+She retreated from these home life issues by writing poetry.
 Her reputation spread around the Bronx, eventually getting the attention of Big Pun.
 After a meeting and freestyle session, Pun took Ma under his wing and became her mentor.
 Ma kickstarted her singing career under the name "Remy Martin" on Big Pun's album Yeeeah Baby, where she was featured on the tracks "Ms. Martin" and "You Was Wrong".

 True Story, There's Something About Remy: Based on a True Story (2004–2006)

 After the death of Big Pun, rapper Fat Joe signed Ma to his imprint label under SRC and Universal where she became a member of his hip hop group Terror Squad.
 She appeared on their second and final album, True Story, released on July 27, 2004.
-Their single, "Lean Back", topped the Billboard Hot 100 for three weeks from August 21, 2004, garnered Ma her first Grammy nomination.
+Their single, "Lean Back", which topped the Billboard Hot 100 for three weeks beginning August 21, 2004, garnered Ma her first Grammy nomination.

 On February 7, 2006, Ma released her debut album There's Something About Remy: Based on a True Story, which was supported by the singles "Whuteva", "Conceited" and "Feels So Good".
-The album was a critical success, however a disappointment financially, moving 37,000 units in its opening week and 158,000 units within the first year.
+The album was a critical success, but a disappointment financially, moving 37,000 units in its opening week and 158,000 units within the first year.
 Remy was frustrated at the way the album was being promoted by Universal and tensions between her and the label caused a rift between Ma and Fat Joe.
 Ma and Universal parted ways, and she severed her associations with Joe and the Terror Squad.